 Just a few years ago, if you wanted more saturated colors in your landscapes or any other sort of photography, there was one basic adjustment to apply – saturation.
 Especially for beginner photographers, the Saturation slider in Photoshop was one of the most useful tricks to learn and seemed to change everything.
 You start with boring, flat-looking sundown, and you end up with this magnificent landscape to behold.

-We will leave the virtues of saturated, bright colours for another day.
+We will leave the virtues of saturated, bright colors for another day.
 In this article, I want to discuss something else.
 Because if all we had then for the task was Saturation (and Tone Curve, to an extent), we now have another option.
 And a rather confusing one at first, too, as it’s called Vibrance.
 To some, that sounds… well, it sounds as if two words that mean pretty much the same thing, doesn’t it?
 Let’s find out if that’s true.
 More importantly, let’s find out which one is the more usable, if not quite the more useful.

 Table of Contents

 The Definition of Saturation and Vibrance

 When talking about color, saturation basically defines its purity – how red the red is, how blue the blue is, and so on.
 If we were to get really technical, it all has to do with the intensity of light of a specific frequency/wavelength coming from a light source, which is the reason why color saturation of the surrounding objects changes as the light changes, despite the color itself remaining the same.
 But we won’t get that technical.
 For our purposes, it is enough to understand that saturation is the concentration, and intensity of color – the more saturated the color is the “purer” it is considered to be, and vice versa.
 A completely desaturated color becomes a shade of grey, as in – a desaturated red has absolutely no red in it.
 The concept is quite confusing to try and explain, but not that difficult to actually understand.